rgarimella0124/Chat-App-FrontEnd/README.md

-## Building a Persistent React Native Chat App Series
+## Building a Persistent React Native Chat App

 This repo is for a series on building a persistent React Native chat app.